ankilab/HANCOCK_MultimodalDataset/README.md

 **Optional: Counting immune cells**

 The intratumoral density of CD3- and CD8-positive cells was already computed and is provided in the dataset folder "TMA_CellDensityMeasurements".
-However, if you would like to reproduce these measurements, you can perform the folowing steps:
+However, if you would like to reproduce these measurements, you can perform the following steps:

 Copy the pixel classifier from this repository to your project:
 ```